kirakira-dev/NintendoClientsWiki/Pia-Types.md

 ## StationLocation
 The station location holds information that allows Pia to connect to a given station.
 Many fields are directly taken from a [station url](NEX-Common-Types#stationurl), when NEX is used.

-Up to Pia version 5.9, a station location contained either a public or a private address.
-In Pia 5.10 and later, it contains both.

 *Up to 4.10:*

 | Type | Description |